BigDataRepublic/hanon/README.md

 Thanks
 ------

-Thanks to people at the #haskell-beginners IRC channel for helping out.
+Thanks to people at the #haskell-beginners IRC channel for helping out, and [pull requests from other people](./pulls?q=is%3Aclosed).